-This is different enough from Efron's idea that in their book (Politis, et al., 1999) they don't call it "bootstrap" but just plain "subsampling".
+This is different enough from Efron's idea that in their book (Politis, Romano, and Wolf, 1999) they don't call it "bootstrap" but just plain "subsampling".

 Whatever you call it, here's why it is such an important innovation.